reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 ```

-The request callback method is used to prepare the HTTP request by setting different HTTP headers.
-Here we are setting the headers for content type and authorization.
+The request callback method is used to prepare the HTTP request by setting different HTTP headers like `Content-Type` and `Authorization`.

-The overridden method: `extractData()` is used to extract data from the given `ClientHttpResponse` This method will be called each time we receive stream data.
-Then, to get the data under `InputStream`, we  call var1.getBody().
-Finally, we will read data from InputStream, then convert it to our format.
+The `responseExtractor` used here extracts the response and creates a file in a folder in the server.

 ## Invoking APIs with application/form type Input

 Another class of APIs takes `HTTP form` as an input.
-To call these APIs, we need to set the Content-Type header to `application/x-www-form-urlencoded` in addition to setting the request body.
+To call these APIs, we need to set the `Content-Type` header to `application/x-www-form-urlencoded` in addition to setting the request body.
 This allows us to send a large query string containing name and value pairs separated by `& ` to the server.

+We send the request in form variables by wrapping them in a `LinkedMultiValueMap` object and use this to create the `HttpEntity` class as shown in this example:

 ```java
 public class RestConsumer {